Koenigsegg CCX: CCXR Trevita

 The CCXR Trevita is a limited edition of the Koenigsegg CCXR featuring a diamond weave carbon fibre finish.
 Trevita is an abbreviation in Swedish and translates into "three whites".
 The Koenigsegg Proprietary Diamond Weave, fully developed by Koenigsegg, is a new and unique method to manufacture the carbon fibre used for the CCXR Trevita.
 By utilising this new and unique method, Koenigsegg managed to coat the fibres with a diamond finish.
 The fibre treatment is conducted carefully in small quantities, prior to further processing the pre-production material.

 Initially, three CCXR Trevitas were planned to be produced, however, because of the complexity to make the special diamond weave carbon-fibre, only 2 were ever made, making it one of the rarest vehicles manufactured by Koenigsegg.
 Both cars featured the Koenigsegg Shimmering Diamond Weave bodywork, twin-deck carbon fibre rear wing, inconel exhaust system, carbon ceramic brakes with ABS, airbags, F1 paddle-shift gearbox, chrono instrument cluster, infotainment system, tire monitoring system and a hydraulic lifting system.
 The Trevita is also one of the most expensive sports cars, costing US$4.8 million.
-One was owned by boxer Floyd Mayweather until it was sold in 2017 for 2.6 million dollars.
+One was owned by boxer Floyd Mayweather until it was sold in 2017 for $2.6 million.